ICE9-Robotics/MONA_ESP_lib/README.md

-# Arduino Libary for MONA-ESP Robot
+# Legacy Arduino Libary for MONA-ESP Robot for the Espressif ESP32 version 2.x.x

 ## Description
 Library to use the MONA-ESP robot with the Arduino IDE